Investigating texture six zero lepton mass matrices: Majorana Neutrinos

-In the case of inverted hierarchy and degenerate scenario of Majorana neutrinos, a similar analysis has been carried out for all the 144 combinations to check for their compatibility with the latest data.
-Interestingly, we find that inverted hierarchy as well as degenerate Majorana neutrinos are completely ruled out for hermitian texture six zero lepton mass matrices.
+Similarly, the viability of texture six zero hermitian lepton mass matrices can be checked for inversely hierarchical Majorana neutrinos.
+Our analysis shows that inverted hierarchy as well as degenerate neutrinos are completely ruled out for hermitian texture six zero lepton mass matrices.

-\section{Dirac Neutrinos}
+\section{DIRAC NEUTRINOS}

 Coming to the case of Dirac neutrinos, we have again analyzed 144 combinations for normal hierarchy, inverted hierarchy and degenerate neutrinos.
-To illustrate the comparison with the Majorana neutrino case, we pick up the same non-Fritzsch like combination given in equation (\ref{nfe}), to check its compatibility with the latest neutrino mixing data.
-The diagonalization transformations for these matrices can easily be obtained in terms of neutrino masses $m_{\nu_1}$, $m_{\nu_2}$ and $m_{\nu_3}$ for both normal and inverted hierarchy and are given in the Appendix A. The phase matrix $Q_lP_{\nu D}$ and the scanned ranges of lightest neutrino mass and phases $\phi_1$ and $\phi_2$ have already been mentioned above.
+For comparison with the Majorana neutrino case, we pick up the same non-Fritzsch like combination given in Equation (\ref{nfe}), to check its compatibility with the latest neutrino mixing data.
+The diagonalizing transformations for these matrices can easily be obtained in terms of neutrino masses $m_{\nu_1}$, $m_{\nu_2}$ and $m_{\nu_3}$ for both normal and inverted hierarchy and are given in the Appendix (A).
+The phase matrix $ P_{\nu D}$ and the scanned ranges of lightest neutrino mass and phases $\phi_1$, $\phi_2$and $\phi_3$ have already been mentioned above.

 To check the compatibility of this particular combination for normal hierarchy of Dirac neutrinos, in Figure (\ref{dirac}) we have plotted the allowed parameter space for $\theta_{12}$ and $\theta_{23}$ in $m_{\nu_1}$-$\theta_{13}$ plane, represented respectively by dots and crosses.
-One can immediately find from the figure that there is no common parameter space available to $\theta_{12}$ and $\theta_{23}$, concluding that this particular combination is not viable for Dirac neutrinos.
+A general look at the figure shows that there is no common parameter space available to $\theta_{12}$ and $\theta_{23}$.
+Moreover, the obtained $\theta_{13}$ range is much below the experimental range, concluding that this particular combination is not viable for Dirac neutrinos.
 This result remains unaffected even if the input parameter ranges are extended further.
-Also one can easily check that mixing angle $\theta_{13}$ is coming out to be very small.
-Thus, normally hierarchical Dirac neutrinos are ruled out for the texture combination given in equation (\ref{nfe}).
+Thus, normally hierarchical Dirac neutrinos are ruled out for the texture combination given in Equation (\ref{nfe}).
 Similarly, one can also show that degenerate and inversely hierarchical Dirac neutrinos for this particular combination are also ruled out.